Early morning mist rose from the lawn as the funeral director led me into the mortuary. “Have you ever been in a mortuary before, sir?”

 I decided that, yes, I’d like to keep my vision.
 “All right.
 Turn that off.”

 He clicked the pen, and the light went out.
 “Please, keep the whisky.”
 He got up and left the room.

 I realised Joe’s death had been no accident.
-With shaking hands, I poured out a generous measure.
+I downed my whisky in one, then with shaking hands, poured out a generous measure.